Budget 2026 Highlights: Key Takeaways, Important Points, and PDF Download.

 8.Tax Benefits for Non-Residents and Foreign Companies

-• Certain non-resident experts staying in India for government-approved schemes may also be eligible for tax exemption.
+- Non-resident experts staying in India for Central government-approved schemes may also be eligible for tax exemption if they stay in India for more than 5 consecutive years.

 9.STT Changes